-If you are expecting a large congregation at the crematorium, you are advised to book an extended service time of up to 50 minutes to allow time for the congregation to enter and leave the chapel.
-Large congregations can rarely be accommodated within the basic service time of 20 minutes without the service giving the impression of being 'rushed'.
+If you are expecting a large congregation at the crematorium, you are advised to book a 1 hour service to allow time for the congregation to enter and leave the chapel.
+Large congregations can rarely be accommodated within the service time of 30 minutes without the service giving the impression of being 'rushed'.

-An extended service time is also appropriate for those families who prefer a longer service with personal tributes and readings, or expecting a large congregation and/or a Horse Drawn Hearse.
+An 1 hour service is also appropriate for those families who prefer a longer service with personal tributes and readings, or expecting a large congregation and/or a Horse Drawn Hearse.

 You can arrange to meet the funeral director at the crematorium or have the option of the funeral cortege leaving from a home address.
 The Chapel Attendant will open the doors for you to enter the Chapel as soon as the previous service has left.
 To avoid causing distress to other families, please do not enter the Chapel until invited to do so.